-Kevin O’Hanlon, the founding partner of O’Hanlon, Demerath & Castillo began practicing law in 1974 and has vast knowledge of all areas of litigation.
+Kevin O’Hanlon, the founding partner of O’Hanlon, Demerath & Castillo began practicing law in 1974 and has a vast knowledge of all areas of litigation.
 Mr. O’Hanlon became Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization in 1987, and in Civil Trial Law in 1990.

-Mr. O’Hanlon is licensed to practice in Texas Courts, Federal District Courts for the Western, Northern, Southern and Eastern Districts of Texas, the Western District of Oklahoma and the Western District of Arkansas.
-He is licensed to practice before the Fifth, Eighth and Eleventh Circuit Courts of Appeals and the United States Supreme Court.
+Mr. O’Hanlon is licensed to practice in Texas Courts, Federal District Courts for the Western, Northern, Southern, and Eastern Districts of Texas, the Western District of Oklahoma, and the Western District of Arkansas.
+He is licensed to practice before the Fifth, Eighth, and Eleventh Circuit Courts of Appeals and the United States Supreme Court.

 Mr. O’Hanlon graduated from the University of Texas at Austin in 1974 with a Bachelor of Arts with Honors in Plan II, the undergraduate honors program.
 He was a member of Phi Beta Kappa, the national honors fraternity.
 In 1977, Mr. O’Hanlon graduated from the University of Texas Law School and founded the law firm of Feeney, O’Hanlon & Moore, P.C. immediately upon graduation.